What are the strengths of the team?

 Revealing the visual representations of several teams in the same organisation can help to draw out the differences between the teams or departments.

-- How do the shape of the Frequency Chart or the Spark Chart differ between teams?
+- How does the shape of the Frequency Chart or the Spark Chart differ between teams?

 - What are the differences between the Pie Charts and what effect does this have on each team?